AgataBG/sme-bi-course-application/vm-exercises.md

 Adapt the _timeline_ to the same date dimension (year/quarter/month etc.) as currently is present in the pivot table and test it out.

 #### Exercise question:
-Using your interactive filters zoom in on the period of Q1-2018 till Q4-2019 and find out for California, New York and Pennsylvania states which quarter delivered the least orders.
+Using your interactive filters, zoom in on the period of Q1-2018 till Q4-2019 and find out for California, New York and Pennsylvania states which quarter delivered the least orders.
 Provide an answer in format e.g. Q4-2010.

 #### Answer:
 Q3-2019